 The warm spring this year has seen their numbers explode.
 They are all over the garden, but particularly the berry patch.
 They are massing on the raspberries, eagerly awaiting the ripening fruit.
 They’ll use their proboscis to pierce the raspberries and suck out the juice.
 They’ve already been hard at work on the ripening redcurrants.
 All the early ripening redcurrant fruit was sucked dry, shrivelled and fell to the ground.
 Everywhere I look there are mating beetles, perched bum to bum.

 I don’t have much experience with this garden pest.
 So I took to social media to ask my readers for advice on dealing with them.
 There were plenty of helpful tips.
 Some folks focused on removing host plants.
 An internet search will tell you that marshmallow (Malva parviflora) is the main plant they overwinter on.
 We don’t have this “weed” growing on our property much.
-Since I first noticed the harlequin beetles, I have been pulling the occasional random plant out, but there are hardly any marshmallow plants to start with.
+Since I first noticed the harlequin bugs, I have been pulling the occasional random plant out, but there are hardly any marshmallow plants to start with.

-As I mentioned above, raspberries are where I first noticed the beetles.
+As I mentioned above, raspberries are where I first noticed the bugs.
 In large numbers they are definitely causing a fair bit of damage to the ripening fruit on my raspberry plants.
 They are also on the strawberries, but not causing much damage.

 I’ve observed plenty of mating beetles congregating on silverbeet and chard.
 Rhubarb is another plant they take up residence in.